jlorich/demo-iot-dps-ca/readme.md

 ![Add Certificate](./images/add-ca-cert.png)

-Pick a name for your certificate (this can be any name and does not refer to the certificate CN) and select the .pem file that was generated in ./demoCA/newcerts/
+Pick a name for your certificate (this can be any name and does not refer to the certificate CN) and select the `server.CA-signed.cer` file that was generated.

 ![Upload CA Cert](./images/add-ca-cert-2.png)